010Ankushsharma/AdaptaLearn/README.md

 ### Final Year Project — PPO / Actor-Critic + Knowledge Tracing

-An RL agent that acts as a personal tutor — dynamically selecting which concept and question to show each student next, based on their evolving knowledge state.
+An RL agent that acts as a personal tutor — dynamically selecting which concept and question to show each student next, based on their evolving knowledge state....

 ## Architecture

 ```
 Student Interface (React)
         ↕
 Django REST API
         ↕
 PPO Agent (Stable-Baselines3)  ←→  DKVMN Knowledge Tracing (PyTorch)